High-frequency impact treatment: Lifetime extension

 When applied to existing constructions, the lifetime can be extended considerably.
 If no macroscopically visible cracks are present, HiFIT is a very suitable remediation tool.
 With timely remediation of existing structures there is practically no difference to the life of new treated welds.
 This gives the potential to use existing constructions far beyond the planned lifetime.
-The HiFIT-method is used very efficient e.g. at highway bridges in steel hollow box-section design on the fly.
+The HiFIT method is used for example at highway bridges in steel box girders on the fly.
 Costs for reconstruction are low compared to conventional methods.
-In the commercial vehicle industry and other industries highly stressed welds on existing and new structures are treated with HiFIT to extend lifetime successfully.
+In the commercial vehicle industry and other industries, highly stressed welds on existing and new structures are treated with HiFIT to extend lifetime successfully.

 Increasing the transferable load level

 In case of new constructions and for some existing structures the load level for treated welds can be increased.
-Using constructions for the same lifetime as before welds can transfer 1.6 times loads.
-This has e.g. for cranes the very positive effect of larger lifting capacity.
-The efficiency of cranes increases with each stroke.
+Using constructions for the same lifetime as before, welds can transfer 60% more load.

 Lightweight

 Taking into account the HiFIT process during development, on same load level and same lifetime, the construction can be slimmed down specifically.
-Extensive experimental investigations on structural details and FEM-supported-design methods has shown the high efficiency with conventional S235, S355J2 and fine grain steels, such as S460N, S690QL and even higher strength steels.
-The achievable material saving makes the HiFIT application in most applications already economically viable.
-Considering the additional benefit of the weight advantage e.g. the achievable payload in vehicles can be increased.
+Extensive experimental investigations on structural details and FEM-supported design methods have shown the high efficiency with conventional S235, S355J2, and fine-grain steels, such as S460N, S690QL, and even higher-strength steels.
+The achievable material savings makes HiFIT in most applications already economically viable.
+Considering the additional benefit of the weight advantage, achievable payloads in vehicles can be increased.